 This patient group direction (PGD) was developed by a working group involving pharmacists from NHS Cornwall and Isles of Scilly integrated care board (CIOS ICB) and GP clinical leads from CIOS ICB.
+Version 2.0 approved by medicines optimisation programme board (MOPB), February 2023.
 Adapted from an existing PGD with permission from NHS Wirral CCG and MLCSU.